A Day to Remember Logo

 A Day to Remember Logo 2004

-The band’s emblem consists of an inscription that resembles a sticker due to the wide white border around each symbol.
-The title is arranged in two levels.
-The ends of the words on the right are slightly tilted, indicating a long time since the sticker was applied.
-The cracked, lined background brings in an antique effect.
-The entire exterior of the logo resonates with the theme of memory.
+The band’s emblem consists of a sticker-like inscription due to the wide white border around each symbol.
+The name is arranged in two levels.
+The ends of the words on the right side are slightly slanted, indicating the long time that has passed since the sticker was applied.
+The cracked, ruled background gives an aged effect.
+The whole appearance of the logo echoes the theme of remembrance.

-The emblems do not reflect the band’s first name, End of an Era.
-It was changed in the first year of its existence.
+The logos do not reflect the band’s first name, End of an Era.
+It was changed in the first year of the band’s existence.
 The current name was suggested by the girlfriend of the band’s founder, drummer Bobby Scruggs, during one of the rehearsals.
-The members liked the name, and they decided to keep it.
-Scruggs was kicked out of the band after two concerts because his playing was not up to par.
+The band members liked the name and decided to keep it.
+Scruggs was dropped from the band after two shows because his playing was not up to par.

 2009 – today